timstachowski/DLSdist/README.md

 # DLSdist
-takes raw SpectroLight600 dist.csv data and plots distribution as a function of time
+dlsdist[data,nreads,wells] takes raw SpectroLight dist.csv data and \
+replots according to the number of reads, nreads, and time is \
+calculated based on total wells on the plate, w.